 |

 Take the boats to the Islands.
 Blasket, Skelligs, and Aran Islands are all worth the trip.
 The boat trip from Doolin to the Aran Islands results in a rough ride.
 Don't take it unless you have a strong stomach and/or motion sickness pills.

-Take travel adapters for your electronics when traveling from the US to Ireland.
-Irelands electricity supply is 220 volts at 50hz, whereas the United States uses 120 volts at 60hz.
+electricity supply is 220 volts at 50hz, whereas the United States uses

-a travel converter (most include
+otherwise you'll need a travel converter

-one each of the different adapters).
+(most include one each of the different adapters).

 The plugs in Ireland look like the first two images below.
-Your normal plug
+Your normal

-good travel converter with different plugs.
+a travel converter with different plugs.
+Don't forget your battery

+|